 7. Outage Repaired

-Outage repaired - The MyEPE app, outage map and social media platforms are updated to inform customers that power has been restored.
+Outage repaired - The outage map, automated return calls to customers who reported the outage are made and social media platforms are updated to inform customers that power has been restored.

 Remember to Always Stay Safe